-'There is no money in the piggy bank': will states be able to fulfill Trump's order on unemployment assistance
+'There is no money in the piggy bank': will the states be able to fulfill Trump's decree on unemployment assistance

 Governors and state labor department officials are trying to determine if they can comply with President Donald Trump's executive order to partially fund federal unemployment benefits for millions of Americans.
 CBS News.